 Modular is no cure-all

-One Cascadian modular company that does have completed housing under its belt is Seattle-based OneBuild.
+One Cascadian modular company that has completed home-building is Seattle-based OneBuild.
 OneBuild has developed a half-dozen market-rate and affordable modular apartment buildings across western Washington.
 One example is the 49-unit ‘N’ Habitat Belltown building in downtown Seattle.
 Slipped into a 60-foot wide lot, the seven-story stack of modules was erected during two weekend road closures.

 OneBuild provides a proof by existence that modular construction can work.
 OneBuild’s most recent experiences, however, also show that homebuilding is still a tough, complicated, and risky business.

 To lower costs below what its Klamath Falls plant could do, OneBuild has sought to build its modular apartments in China, framed in steel instead of wood.
 Using a million-dollar gift from Microsoft co-founder Paul Allen in 2016, it launched a pilot project that would have housed 13 homeless families in steel units in south Seattle.
 But the project—which, like Blokable’s planned development in Edmonds, was a collaboration with Compass Housing—never got built.